iweinacker/pp4-derhuaso/README.md

 7. Github - To save and store the files for the website.
 8. Google Fonts - To import the fonts used on the website.
 9. Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
-10. Am I Responsive?
-To show the website image on a range of devices.

 ## Deployment & Local Development